santos1979/machine-learning-projects/Rock_vs_Mine/README.md

 Make Predictions: Once the best model is selected, you can input new sonar data for prediction:

 ---Project Highlights---
 Comprehensive Data Analysis: Detailed exploration of data distribution, correlation, and outliers.
 Multiple Models Compared: From basic classifiers (Logistic Regression) to advanced ensemble methods (Random Forest, Gradient Boosting), this project demonstrates the versatility of machine learning models for classification problems.
+Data Augmentation: Implemented to balance the dataset and improve model generalization.
+Feature Scaling: Applied selectively to improve the performance of specific models.
 Dimensionality Reduction (PCA): Helps in visualizing the separability of classes and understanding the structure of high-dimensional data.
-Best Model Selection: Automated evaluation of models based on their accuracy on the test set.
+Best Model Selection: Automated evaluation of models based on their accuracy, precision, recall, and F1-score on the test set.

 ---Future Improvements---
 Hyperparameter Tuning: Explore techniques such as GridSearchCV or RandomizedSearchCV to fine-tune model hyperparameters and improve accuracy further.
-Cross-Validation: Implement cross-validation to ensure the models generalize better on unseen data.
+Cross-Validation: Continue using cross-validation to ensure models generalize well on unseen data.
 Feature Engineering: Create new features or transform existing ones to enhance model performance.
+Additional Augmentation: Experiment with more advanced augmentation techniques to further improve model performance.

 ---License---
 This project is licensed under the MIT License.
 See the LICENSE file for more details.